Home > FHA vs Conventional

 How does FHA mortgage insurance differ from conventional PMI?+

-FHA has two components: an upfront MIP of 1.75% of the loan amount (typically financed into the loan) plus an annual MIP of 0.55% for loans with LTV above 95% and terms over 15 years.
-The critical difference is that FHA MIP is permanent if you put less than 10% down.
-Conventional PMI (0.3-1.5% annually) drops off automatically at 78% LTV or upon request at 80%.
-On a $380,000 loan, FHA MIP costs $174/month forever, while conventional PMI at $158/month ends in 6-7 years.
+Per FHA Handbook 4000.1 Section II.A.5 and HUD Mortgagee Letter 2023-05, FHA has two components: an upfront MIP of 1.75% of the loan amount (typically financed into the loan) plus an annual MIP of 0.55% for loans with LTV above 95% and terms over 15 years.
+The critical difference is that FHA MIP is permanent if you put less than 10% down, per the life-of-loan rule in HUD Mortgagee Letter 2013-04.
+Conventional PMI (0.3-1.5% annually per MGIC / Radian / Essent rate cards) auto-terminates at 78% LTV under the Homeowners Protection Act (12 U.S.C. §§ 4901-4910) and is requestable at 80%.
+On a $380,000 loan, FHA MIP costs $174/month for the life of the loan, while conventional PMI at $158/month ends in 6-7 years.

 Can I refinance from FHA to conventional to drop MIP?+